 - Research has also shown higher levels of lactoferrin are correlated with improvements in the insulin-signalling response and increased glucose absorption, lactoferrin enriched fermented milk reduced inflammation on the skin and the appearance of acne

-If you have any questions regarding the topics that have been raised, or any other health matters, please do contact me (Tracey) by phone or email at any time.
+If you have any questions regarding the topics that have been raised, or any other health matters, please do contact me (Amanda) by phone or email at any time.

 References available upon request.